Chill in car sales spreads to northern Europe

 "The problem is the German mentality; we want security, so if we're concerned something bad might be around the corner, we'd prefer to be cautious and save up rather than spend," said Christian Giebler, a 31-year old salesman at a Peugeot showroom in Berlin, who this year has sold just half the number of cars he did during the same period last year.

-Premium brands Mercedes (DAIGn.DE), Porsche PSGH_p.DE and BMW (BMWG.DE), whose sales rose 4.9 percent in the first two months of the year, are faring better in Germany than volume producers such as Ford (F.N), Volkswagen (VOWG_p.DE) and the French makers.
+Premium brands Mercedes, Porsche and BMW, whose sales rose 4.9 percent in the first two months of the year, are faring better in Germany than volume producers such as Ford, Volkswagen and the French makers.

 Tino Richard, who has managed a used car dealership in Berlin for 10 years, said he was only selling cars at prices up to 15,000 euros, "a sum that customers can still keep track of".